-This profile was prepared when Shaikh Mizan was elected to the Ashoka Fellowship in 2004.
+This description of Shaikh Mizan's work was prepared when Shaikh Mizan was elected to the Ashoka Fellowship in 2004.

 Without rapid technological innovation, businesses in the developing world cannot compete and grow enough to provide their people with the jobs and services they need.
 In Bangladesh, Shaikh Mizan is working to prepare local companies for a rapid pace of technological innovation, bringing powerful new ideas and practices to industries that have so far struggled to compete on the global stage.
 Establishing connections to developed countries and leveraging the work of local researchers, he lays the foundation for an explosion of entrepreneurship and development in Bangladesh.